cunarist/rinf/README.md

 **Q**.
 The built web version shows errors related to cross-origin policy in the browser console.

 **A**.
 After building your binary and preparing it for deployment, ensure your web server is configured to include cross-origin related HTTP headers in its responses.
-Set `cross-origin-opener-policy` to `same-origin` and `cross-origin-embedder-policy` to `require-corp`.
+Set `cross-origin-opener-policy` to `same-origin`, `cross-origin-embedder-policy` to `require-corp` or `credentialless`.
+These headers enable clients using your website to gain access `SharedArrayBuffer` web API, which is needed by this framework. `SharedArrayBuffer` is something similar to shared memory on the web.

 **Q**.
 Will changes made to Rust code take effect upon Dart's hot restart?